makesites/apptrack/readme.md

 app.use( apptrack.connect() );
 ```

-Apptrack automatically serves the client-side javascript from the "client" route (mentioned in the options below) which, when included in a web page, will create an object named _at_ in the global namespace.
+Apptrack automatically serves the client-side javascript from the _client_ route (mentioned in the options below) which, when included in a web page, will create an object named ```at``` in the global namespace.

 ## Options